Jawadh-Salih/MatrixMultplication_with_Optimizations/README.md

 ``./concurrent_lab3 ``

 Note : 	Makefile has all the relevent libraries linked in the compile time.
-Refer it for more details
+Refer it for more details.
 		Also please use a newest gcc compiler version to compile the code.